How does quantum physics work, you may ask, what is it, and where does it come from?

-In this article we discuss a very brief simplified history of Quantum Mechanics and will quote what the founding fathers of this branch of science had to say about it.
+In this article we discuss a very brief and simplified history of Quantum Mechanics and will quote what the founding fathers of this branch of science had to say about Vedic influence on the development of their theories.

 We are not interested in new age mumbo-jumbo.
 We are interested in understanding what is real and what is false.
 This is why we, along with all other great minds, consult the Vedic texts.
 Please read on…

-The famous Danish physicist and Nobel Prize Laureate Niels Bohr (1885-1962) (pictured above) was a follower of the Vedas.
-He said “I go into the Upanishads to ask questions.”
+The famous Danish physicist and Nobel Prize winner, Laureate Niels Bohr (1885-1962) (pictured above), was a follower of the Vedas.
+He said, “I go into the Upanishads to ask questions.”
 Both Bohr and Schrödinger, the founders of quantum physics, were avid readers of the Vedic texts and observed that their experiments in quantum physics were consistent with what they had read in the Vedas.

 Niels Bohr got the ball rolling around 1900 by explaining why atoms emit and absorb electromagnetic radiation only at certain frequencies.